From Intranet to Digital Workplace

 Companies that fail to recognize those opportunities risk cultivating a culture of mistrust and may marginalize employees and stifle their ambition.
 In such situations, employees may seek opportunities at other organizations that will welcome their contributions and be more supportive of their aspirations.

-Ultimately, our opportunity is to position the digital workplace at the center — making it synonymous with the company culture.
+Ultimately, our opportunity is to position the digital workplace at the center — making it synonymous with the company culture to create an outstanding employee experience.

 Everyone — no matter who they are or where they are located — should use the digital workplace all day long.
 It should provide them with access to whatever they need, and it should serve as a venue where they can communicate with one another.
 And above all, employees should feel that the digital workplace is for them, not a system that the company expects them to adapt to.
 At any moment, it should encapsulate the company’s culture, its vibrancy and its conversations, and it should enable people to do better work.